Mortgage Assumption vs. a Refinance During Divorce

 You won’t pay the typically higher closing costs (2% to 5%) associated with a mortgage refinance.The process could take more time (45 to 90 days) versus a refinance (30-45 days).

-Also, Rueschemeyer cautions, “In my experience, the biggest variable here is the bank – does the lender handling the mortgage allow assumption of the note?”
+Also, one of the biggest variables here is the lender – does the bank handling the mortgage allow assumption of the note?

 Alternatives to Consider